-Picking a student laptop is a tricky task, as the specs you’ll need will vary depending on what course or courses you’re taking.
-A design student would be better off investing a little more in a convertible with a stylus and dGPU, for example, while a student of mathematics or literature – or anyone who just needs something to write essays – doesn’t need something quite as powerful.
+Picking a student laptop is a tricky task, as the specs you’ll need will vary depending on what course (or courses) you’re taking.
+A design student would be better off investing a little more in a convertible with a stylus and dGPU, for example, while a student of mathematics or literature – or anyone who just needs something to write essays on and maybe the odd Netflix marathon – doesn’t need something quite as powerful.
 Here to help make sure you get the laptop that’s right for you, we’ve created a definitive list of the best laptops for students across every budget.

 Available in a host of configurations, the Microsoft Surface Pro is our pick for the best overall student laptop.
 That remains true of even its lowest spec model.
 It's a shame you have to buy the keyboard and stylus separately, but these can often be found as part of bundle offers. £619.00